 Currently, the gold standard treatment for non-union is an autologous bone graft [8].
 However, autologous bone grafts present limitations [9].
 For instance, bone harvesting requires an additional surgery [10].
 Additionally, there is a limited amount of bone material available [11].
 Therefore, there is a necessity for artificial biomaterials as replacements for traditional autologous bone grafts.
 Numerous approaches have been employed to synthesise scaffold biomaterials for bone regeneration from metals, ceramics, protein, polysaccharides, or composites [12, 13, 14, 15, 16].
 However, current scaffolds still present some limitations caused mainly by the nature of the biomaterial used [17].
-Ideally, scaffolds should be non-cytotoxic, biodegradable and porous, offering an increased surface area for cellular attachment and proliferation and promote cellular proliferation [18].
-Additionally, ideal scaffolds would have adequate mechanical properties including mechanical strength similar to bone and an ability to distribute weight in a similar manner to that of bone [19].
+Ideally, scaffolds should be non-cytotoxic, biodegradable and porous, offering an increased surface area for cellular attachment and proliferation, and promote cellular proliferation [18].
+Additionally, ideal scaffolds would have adequate mechanical properties, including mechanical strength similar to bone and an ability to distribute weight in a similar manner to that of bone [19].

 Recently, protein-based hydrogel biomaterials based on whey protein isolate (WPI) have demonstrated numerous desirable properties.
 WPI is purified from Whey [20], the main waste product from the dairy industry, accounting for approximately 90% of the waste from cheese production [21].
 The main protein in WPI is β-lactoglobulin (BLG) [22].
 WPI is a suitable scaffold biomaterial as it forms sterilisable hydrogels.
 Hydrogel formation is induced mainly through heating which initiates the denaturing of the β-lactoglobulin protein.
 The denaturing of the proteins allows for the interactions of methionine and cystine residues forming disulphide bridges; hydrophobic-hydrophobic interactions also promote crosslinking between protein molecules [23].

 Another advantageous property of WPI is the potential to incorporate biologically active molecules.
 Previously, WPI hydrogels have been loaded with flower extracts, antibiotics, and small biologically active molecules [24, 25,].
 WPI hydrogels have been enriched with bioactive glass and anti-microbial molecules and have functioned as a drug delivery system for hydrophobic medication [26, 27, 28].
 Additionally, WPI hydrogels have supported cellular attachment, proliferation, and differentiation in multiple investigations [29, 30].
-Furthermore, WPI hydrogels loaded with a 440 kDa variant of γ-PGA previously supported growth and osteogenic differentiation potential of MG-3T3 E1 pre-osteoblasts [31].
+Furthermore, WPI hydrogels loaded with a 440 kDa variant of γ-PGA previously supported the growth and osteogenic differentiation potential of MG-3T3 E1 pre-osteoblasts [31].

 γ-PGA is a hydrophilic protein-like polymeric substance consisting of a polymer chain of repeating l-glutamic acid and d-glutamic acid monomers [32].
 The molecule was first identified in a capsule of Bacillus antheracis, consisting of D- γ-PGA homopolymer.
-Since the initial isolation γ-PGA has been isolated from other microbes - mainly in the D/L γ-PGA racemic mixture - including, Bacillus licheniformis, Bacillus subtilis subsp. natto, Rhodopirellula baltica and Staphylococcus epidermidis [33].
+Since the initial isolation, γ-PGA has been isolated from other microbes - mainly in the D/L γ-PGA racemic mixture - including, Bacillus licheniformis, Bacillus subtilis subsp. natto, Rhodopirellula baltica and Staphylococcus epidermidis [33].
 It has been demonstrated that γ-PGA is produced during the citric acid cycle of the microbe [34].
 Recently, γ-PGA has demonstrated the potential to be antimicrobial, immunogenic, cytocompatible, conducive to enamel protection and biodegradable [35, 36, 37].

 The investigation sought to combine the advantageous properties of both WPI and γ-PGA by generating and characterizing WPI- γ-PGA hydrogels to be utilised as scaffolds for tissue engineering.
 The aim was to begin the fine-tuning process of the WPI- γ-PGA hydrogels, analyzing both degradation and mechanical profiles for tissue regeneration Three γ-PGA preparations of different MW, were compared, namely 10 kDa, 700 kDa and 1100 kDa.
-The γ-PGA concentrations were also varied 2.5%, 5%, 7.5% and 10% concentrations.
-To determine degradation profiles, the physiochemical characterization included investigations of swelling and degradation by proteolytic enzymes at pH 7 and release investigations. echanical properties, were also analysed.
+The γ-PGA concentrations were also varied; 2.5%, 5%, 7.5% and 10% concentrations were compared.
+To determine degradation profiles, the physiochemical characterization included investigations of swelling and degradation by proteolytic enzymes at pH 7 and release investigations.
+Mechanical properties were also analysed.
 Additionally, biological characterization, including determination of cell viability, was performed using dental pulp mesenchymal stem cells (DPSCs).